-Using the paddle attachment of your standing mixer, cream the cheese, sugar, and vanilla until light and fluffy.
-Then on a separate bowl, whip the cream until soft peaks form, then add to the cheese mixture bowl, and whip until combined, light and airy – ta-da!!
-FLUFFY!
+Make the filling.
+Using a hand mixer, cream the cheese, sugar, and vanilla until light and fluffy.
+Then on a separate bowl, whip the cream until soft peaks form, then add to the cheese mixture bowl, and whip until combined, light, airy and fluffy!

+Let it set.
 Then get the fluffy mixture and pour it over the crust.
-Smooth huh… now put it in the fridge to set.
+Smooth it out with a spatula, cover with plastic wrap and put it in the freezer for about an hour to set.

 No Bake Pineapple Cheesecake